dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/artifacts.md

 ---
-title: "Building and Configuring Artifacts"
+title: "Building and configuring artifacts"
 id: "artifacts"
 description: "You can use artifacts to power different aspects of dbt Cloud."
 ---